 Why Caregivers?

-Why should churches care about supporting caregivers?
+Why should faith communities care about supporting caregivers?

 Caregiver’s challenges can often be invisible or easily forgotten over time.